isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example

-There are classses that simply don't have a reasonable default.
+There are classes that simply don't have a reasonable default.

 A class designed to be useful only as a base does not need a default constructor because it cannot be constructed by itself: